marcjulianschwarz/obsidian-vault-blog/Posts/hacking-my-smart-desk.md

 #### Controlling the Relays

 Relays don't do anything on their own.
-A microcontroller is needed.
+You need a microcontroller to control them.
 For example, you can use the NodeMCU ESP8266 development board.
 The board has to provide power, ground, and two data pins.
 Each data pin controls one of the relays.
-Now the circuit is complete, and the ESP can be programmed.
+Now the circuit is complete, and you can program the ESP.

 ![](/images/desk-controller-diag.jpg)